-aspect," said Mr Morrison after personnel for an extended visiting SAES workers.
+aspect," said Mr Morrison after visiting SAES workers.

-In NSW, SAES volunteers from Coffs Harbour supported the firefighters at Dorrigo and members from Tenterfield, Major Yolande and Captain Joel Soper.
-They fed firefighters period as they worked to contain bushfires in the area.
+In NSW, SAES volunteers from Coffs Harbour supported the firefighters at Dorrigo and a crew of mostly community members from Tenterfield, supported by Corps Officers Major Yolande and Captain Joel Soper.
+They fed firefighters and other emergency services personnel for an extended period as they worked to contain bushfires in the area.

-"I am humbled and blown away by the willingness of our volunteers to step up in times of by the support of disaster crisis," said Norm Archer, The "These natural disasters supported by Corps Officers Army's Strategic Emergency S.T.A.N.D (Support Through and Disaster Management Australian Natural Disasters) Coordinator for NSW/ACT.
+"I am humbled and blown away by the willingness of our volunteers to step up in times of crisis," said Norm Archer, The Army's Strategic Emergency and Disaster Management Coordinator for NSW/ACT.